Pull Marketing vs Push Marketing: Definition, Explanation & Benefits

 Of course, there are many different marketing channels defined as push marketing, and not all are as interruptive as others.
 For instance coupon sites, such as Groupon, are great examples of push marketing performed with finesse to minimize the interrupting element.

 I’m not saying that push marketing should be immediately considered as negative, since it can be very efficient if executed properly.
-For the majority of businesses with an average marketing budget, it’s simply not the most cost-efficient distribution of ad spend and it might be a push factor definition.
+For the majority of businesses with an average marketing budget, it’s simply not the most cost-efficient distribution of ad spend.

 Push Marketing Excels in Raising Awareness for Lesser-Known Products